- After 27 years in prison, lawyers claim new evidence could free ex-millionaire

-"We've got several Colombian cartel people to say, 'We did the murders,'" Maharaj defense attorney Clive Stafford Smith told CNN last month on the phone.
+"We've got several Colombian cartel people to say, 'We did the murders,'" Maharaj defense attorney Clive Stafford Smith told CNN on the phone in June.

-Smith said the defense team also will present evidence that alleges Florida prosecutors covered up evidence in the 1987 trial that could have proved Maharaj's innocence.
+The defense team also alleges Florida prosecutors covered up evidence in the 1987 trial that could have proved Maharaj's innocence.

-Although prosecutors said they stand by the decades-old case, an e-mail to CNN last month, a state attorney spokesman wrote, "Now that we are re-engaged in litigation on this matter, it would be inappropriate for us to be commenting at this time."
+Although prosecutors said they stand by the decades-old case, in a June e-mail to CNN, a state attorney spokesman wrote, "Now that we are re-engaged in litigation on this matter, it would be inappropriate for us to be commenting at this time."

-Strongly worded arguments have been flying back and forth via filed court documents.
+Prior to the hearing, strongly worded arguments flew back and forth via filed court documents.
 In January Assistant State Attorneys Penny Brill and Sally Weintraub wrote that a defense motion for the new hearing was based on "hearsay and inadmissible evidence."

 "None of [the potential witnesses named in the defense motion] have any first hand knowledge, provide no admissible testimony or evidence and only attempt to further the nonsensical and wholly speculative theories of the defense," the prosecution document said.